AlexWang1987/alexwang1987.github.io/webfoundations/http.md

 | 404 | can not found the named resourced |

 ## HTTP Message
 **HTTP Message** are just plain text, **line-oriented** sequence of characters.
-All traffic messages are readable when we are using firedebug or Chrome inspector,
+All traffic messages are readable when we are using firedebug or Chrome inspector.